alevchuk/minibank/slackware/README.md

 https://docs.slackware.com/howtos:hardware:arm:raspberrypi4

-a small modification to the script for putting Slackware ARM mini root file system in the SD Card:
+1. A small modification to the script for putting Slackware ARM mini root file system in the SD Card:
 ```
 #!/bin/bash